 The Technical Communication Program (TCP), in Huang Engineering 049, is a writing and public speaking resource center focused on STEM communication for Stanford students of all levels.

-The TCP offers individual consulting and coaching in addition to a range of courses to help students become more effective writers and presenters.
+The TCP offers individual consulting and coaching in addition to a range of courses to help Stanford students become more effective and confident writers and presenters.

 ENGR 100: Teaching Public Speaking

 The theory and practice of teaching public speaking and presentation development.
 Lectures/discussions on developing an instructional plan, using audiovisual equipment for instruction, devising tutoring techniques, and teaching delivery, organization, audience analysis, visual aids, and unique speaking situations.
 Weekly practice speaking.
 Students serve as apprentice speech tutors.
 Those completing course may become paid speech instructors in the Technical Communications Program.
 Prerequisite: consent of instructor.
 To schedule an interview, contact Matt Vassar.
 3 units.
 Offered winter and spring.